Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: IoMT SECURITY THREAT

 Attacks can indirectly target devices in the personal server layer to reach patient data.
 The lack of data storage security in the personal and medical servers and the insecure transmission of data between these different devices can cause various security issues \cite{kintzlinger2019keep}.

 It is imperative to keep these different attacks in mind when designing a secure architecture for IoMT.
-The different threats related to each level of IoMT are summarized in table \ref{tbl2}.
-The most common type of network and systems attacks are listed below:
+The different threats relateds to each level of IoMT are summarized in table \ref{tbl2}.
+The most common types of network and system attacks are listed below: